ridhoq/soundslike/docs/api.md

   "vote_count": 0
 }
 ```
-there will be one fewer vote
+_NOTE: There will be one fewer vote_